 Self-massage.

 The definition of massage follows from its name.
 The child does the massage himself.
-This can be either a facial massage with your hands, or, for example, a tongue massage with the help of teeth (an articulatory exercise “Let's comb the tongue”, when the child pushes the tongue with force through closed teeth).
+This can be either a facial massage with your hands, or, for example, a tongue massage with the help of your teeth (the articulation exercise “Combing the tongue”, when the child forcefully pushes the tongue through closed teeth).

-It is used in case of increased tone (spasticity) in the speech muscles (in the facial, labial, lingual muscles).
+It is used in case of increased tone (spasticity) in the speech muscles (facial, labial, lingual muscles).

-Carrying out facial massage contributes not only to the formation of mimic means of communication, but also to the development of the oral sphere, which is necessary for the normal nutrition of the child and the subsequent development of speech.
+Carrying out facial massage contributes not only to the formation of facial means of communication, but also to the development of the oral sphere, which is necessary for the child’s normal nutrition and subsequent speech development.

-Important: Give the child positions in which pathological tonic reflexes would be minimally manifested or not manifested at all.
+Important: Place the child in positions in which pathological tonic reflexes would manifest themselves minimally or not at all.

 Relaxation of the neck muscles (passive head movements).

-Before starting a relaxing massage of the articulatory muscles, especially in the case of a significant increase in the muscle tone of the upper shoulder girdle and neck, it is necessary to achieve relaxation of these muscles.
+Before starting a relaxing massage of the articulatory muscles, especially in the case of a significant increase in muscle tone of the upper shoulder girdle and neck, it is necessary to relax these muscles.

-The position of the child on the back or half-sitting, the head hangs back a little:
+The position of the child is on the back or half-sitting, the head hangs slightly back:

-a) with one hand to support the child's neck from behind, with the other to make circular movements of the head, first clockwise, then counterclockwise;
+a) support the child’s neck from behind with one hand, and with the other make circular movements of the head, first clockwise, then counterclockwise;

-b) with slow, smooth movements, turn the child's head in one direction and the other, shake it forward (3-5 times).
+b) with slow, smooth movements, turn the child’s head in one direction and the other, rock it forward (3-5 times).

-Relaxation of the cervical muscles causes some relaxation of the root of the tongue.
-Relaxation of the oral muscles is achieved by light stroking, patting the muscles of the face, lips, neck, tongue.
-Movements are carried out with two hands in the direction from the periphery to the center.
+Relaxation of the neck muscles causes some relaxation of the root of the tongue.
+Relaxation of the oral muscles is achieved by lightly stroking and patting the muscles of the face, lips, neck, and tongue.
+Movements are carried out with both hands in the direction from the periphery to the center.
 Movements should be light, sliding, slightly pressing, but not stretching the skin.
 Each movement is repeated 5-8 times.

 • stroking from the middle of the forehead to the temples;